Farhanmaniya/AgriSmart/README.md

 **Happy Farming! 🌾**

-For any issues or questions, please refer to the API documentation at `/api/docs` or contact the development team.
+For any issues or questions, please refer to the API documentation at `/api/docs` or contact the development team.#   A g r i S m a r t  
+ 